droonga/droonga.org/tutorial/basic/index.md

 ## Build a Droonga engine

 The part "Droonga engine" stores the database and provides the search feature actually.
-In this section we install a fluent-plugin-droonga and load searchable data to the database.
+In this section we install a droonga-engine and load searchable data to the database.

-### Install a fluent-plugin-droonga and droonga-client
+### Install a droonga-engine and droonga-client

-    # gem install fluent-plugin-droonga droonga-client
+    # gem install droonga-engine droonga-client

 Required packages are prepared by the command above.
 Let's continue to the configuration step.